March 24th, Year B-395.

 I shook my head.
 “Don’t worry.
 Whatever creature of Darkness there is up there, we will benefit equally from nightfall.
 I’ll only need you two to step in if I start to take too long.”

 Sokudo nodded.
-“I’m getting pretty fast now, I should be able to take you out of there quickly if things go astray.”
+“I’m getting pretty fast now, I should be able to take you out of there quickly if things go awry.”

 “I doubt it’ll come to that.”
 I said, “I’ve dealt with Darkness spirits and users before.
 They…we all want the same things, generally speaking.
 Belonging and affirmation.
 Darkness is tied to emotional connections, after all.”

 “This one might be different from what you’re used to.
 It’s bad enough that Cyria is willing to give the land to us if we get rid of it. ” Max said, “From what Cyria tells me, it’s almost like a fully-developed master of the element.
-The Construction Site of Colony 1 has become a living, sentient infestation of Darkness, capable of illusion and empathy bordering on mind-reading.
+The Human Colony Construction Site has become a living, sentient infestation of Darkness, capable of illusion and empathy bordering on mind-reading.
 It even has a name.”

 I raised an eyebrow at that.
 Only particularly well-developed Darkness spirits thought to name themselves, and typically it was more speech garble than an actual name.
 “What is its name?”
 I asked.